Menu

 How Much is Repayable on Equity Release

-The interest rates on lifetime mortgages are often fixed at the outset and last for the duration of the mortgage or index-linked to rise, or lower, in line with inflation.
-The longer the loan is active, the more interest is accrued, raising the amount owed on the loan.
+The interest rates on lifetime mortgages are often fixed at the outset and remain in effect for the duration of the mortgage, or they are index-linked to rise or fall in line with inflation.
+The longer the loan remains active, the more interest is accrued, thereby increasing the amount owed on the loan.

-Most plans are estimated to double in interest every 14 years due to plans using compound interest.
-This means that interest is accrued on interest charged, which is why the Equity Release Council insist on members including a no-negative equity guarantee.
+Most plans are estimated to double in value every 14 years due to the use of compound interest.
+This means that interest is accrued on interest charged, which is why the Equity Release Council insists that members include a no-negative equity guarantee.
 If it weren’t for this, it could be possible for more to be owed on your home than your home eventually sells for.

-For those concerned about the interest roll-up affecting the inheritance left to your loved ones, equity release plan providers can build in an equity guarantee element.
+For those concerned about the interest roll-up affecting the inheritance left to their loved ones, equity release plan providers can include an equity guarantee element.

 In this case, if your home were valued at £200,000, you could release £30,000 instead of £60,000 while keeping 15% of your home’s final selling price as an inheritance for your beneficiaries named on your Will.

-An alternative that’s become more acceptable by lenders is allowing up to a 10% interest repayment to be made annually to prevent interest from accumulating as fast on the loan.
-Some will require a payment schedule, such as a minimum of six annual payments with a minimum of £500 instalments, which is paid towards the interest accrued, preventing it from rising as high as it could.
+Lenders have become more accepting of an alternative that allows up to a 10% interest repayment to be made annually, thereby preventing interest from accumulating as quickly on the loan.
+Some will require a payment schedule, such as a minimum of six annual payments with instalments of at least £500, which is paid towards the interest accrued, preventing it from rising as high as it could.

 Arrangements can also be made at the outset of your plan to release a proportion of your home equity and pay the interest every month while you can afford it.

-These lifetime mortgages might be ideal for those with enough surplus income from their retirement income to make the excess payments while benefiting from the flexibility of switching to interest roll-up if needed.
+These lifetime mortgages might be ideal for those with sufficient surplus income from their retirement to make the excess payments, while benefiting from the flexibility of switching to interest roll-up if needed.

-This could be an option for those who don’t need to raise capital for immediate care but rather for more minor adaptations to your home, such as installing outdoor rails, a ramp for wheelchair access, a stairlift or other mobility aids to help you remain in your home instead of going into long-term care.
+This could be an option for those who don’t need to raise capital for immediate care but rather for more minor adaptations to their homes, such as installing outdoor rails, a ramp for wheelchair access, a stairlift, or other mobility aids to help them remain in their homes instead of going into long-term care.

-By using an equity release plan with monthly interest repayments, you could benefit from taking out what’s similar to a standard mortgage but without being required to meet affordability testing requirements, as the interest isn’t mandatory for the life of the loan due to it being able to switch onto interest roll-up, negating the need for monthly payments.
+By using an equity release plan with monthly interest repayments, you could benefit from taking out a loan similar to a standard mortgage but without being required to meet affordability testing requirements.
+The interest isn’t mandatory for the life of the loan because it can be rolled into the principal, negating the need for monthly payments.

 Get A Quote.
 Rates Below 5% For The First Time In Years